it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_3/ReadMe.md

 In this section we use App Connect Designer to create a flow that is triggered when an event occurs on Salesforce records.

-First make sure you are logged into the CP4I Platform Navigator using the account the instructor provided to you.

 1\.
+Access Cloud Pak for Integration Platform UI as described in Access Environment section [here](access-env.md).
+If you are alredy logged in IBM Cloud Pak for integration Platform UI, continue to step 2.

+2\.
 For this lab we will be using MQ to receive the events from App Connect so we will go and create a new Queue Manager.
-Click in the upper part of you windows on IBM Cloud Pak for Integration, then on the **mq** instance.

-2\.
+Navigate to MQ instance.

+3\.
 Now save the name of your QMgr (for you it will be QM01) and click on the tile to open that Qmgr dashboard.

 ![alt text][pic6g]

-3\.
+4\.
 Now we will create a new Queue to use in our new flow

 ![alt text][pic6h]

-4\.
+5\.
 We will be creating a new Local queue.

 ![alt text][pic6i]

-5\.
+6\.
 Enter the name for the Queue, in this format "SALESFORCE.ACCOUNT.EVENT" then click Create.

 ![alt text][pic6j]

-6\.
+7\.
 Now go back to the tab with the App Connect Designer and select the catalog on the left menu.
 Scroll down to IBM MQ and fill in the connection info.
 * Enter your QMgr name (QM01)
 * For the QMgr host we will use the service name provided by your instructor.
 * Port is 1414